 We don’t provide or refer for contraceptives.

 First of all, no matter what the circumstances were – rape or sexual assault – it is NEVER the fault of the victim.
 Secondly, for both your physical and emotional health you need to seek immediate professional help.
-If you find yourself in a situation involving sexual assault we recommend that you contact the local police department or campus security right away.
+If you find yourself in a situation involving sexual assault we recommend that you contact the local police department, hospital emergency room or college campus security right away.
 Also, the Counsel on Sexual Assault and Domestic Violence (CSA&DV) 712-258-7233 is a helpful resource if you or someone you know has been a victim of sexual assault.
-If you think you may be pregnant or want someone to talk to please contact us.
+If you think you may be pregnant or want someone to talk to, please contact us.

 Option Line is available 24/7 by calling 800.395.4357.
-You can jump onto their website to search for a center in your area that can assist you.
+You can jump onto their website to search for a center in your area that can assist you – optionline.org.

 Condoms can only reduce the chance of infection with STDs like Chlamydia and Gonorrhea.
 Herpes and HPV are found on the external genitalia; a place condoms don’t cover.
-The only guaranteed protection from these two STDs is refraining from any genital to genital or oral to genital contact.
+The only guaranteed protection from these two STDs is refraining from any sexual contact – oral, anal or vaginal.

 Her Health Women’s Center now provides complimentary STD testing for Chlamydia and Gonorrhea, two of the most common STDs.
 If you think you may be at risk, we recommend refraining from any sexual contact until you have been tested and cleared.
 Please contact us to talk about testing options or to schedule an appointment.